 Are you aware of an event or show that we should attend as either a vendor or as a guest?
 Send us a comment to have your event included in the list and maybe the PCBoard.ca / Make-It.ca team can be an exhibitor as well.

-What is a Hamfest?
+What is a Hamfest

 A Hamfest is a convention of amateur radio enthusiasts, often combining a trade show, flea market, and various other activities of interest to amateur radio operators (hams).

-Hamfests are events organized by amateur radio enthusiasts for social gathering and promotion of the amateur radio hobby.
-Typically annual events held over a weekend, they can last from several hours to days.
+Hamfests are events organized by amateur radio enthusiasts for social gatherings and promotion of the amateur radio hobby.
+Typically annual events are held over a weekend, can last from several hours to days.
 Most feature a flea market where the attendees buy and sell radio and related equipment.
 The equipment found at a hamfest can vary significantly from the newest high-tech gear to used, refurbished, or even antique equipment.
 Haggling or bargaining is the most common means of sale.

-Material that initially sold at great expense to commercial users (such as public safety agencies) can often be found at a fraction of the price.
+Material that was initially sold at great expense to commercial users (such as public safety agencies) can often be found at a fraction of the price.
 Likewise, accessories that are no longer available from manufacturers may be found, and many sales of complete systems are made to buyers who only need one or two components.
-Junk boxes are common, frequently containing scraps and remnants from finished projects or equipment long-since gone.
+Junk boxes are common, frequently containing scraps and remnants from finished projects or equipment long since gone.
 Some hamfests feature demonstration and sales booths manned by vendors and manufacturers of commercial amateur radio equipment.

 Hamfests may also include meetings of amateur radio clubs, seminars on technical, operational, or legal aspects of amateur radio, and license examination sessions.

-What is a Maker Fair or Maker Festival?
+What is a Maker Fair or Maker Festival

 Maker Faire or Maker Festivals are the Greatest Show (and Tell) on Earth.
 A family-friendly festival of invention, creativity, and resourcefulness, and a celebration of the Maker movement.